 Employment Outlook and Salary Information

-Wardrobe assistants can also be called costume attendants, and the U.S. Bureau of Labor Statistics (BLS) predicts that employment opportunities for costume attendants will increase by 9% over the 2014-2024 decade.
-Data from the BLS shows that costume attendants earned a median annual salary of $44,500 in May 2015.
+Wardrobe assistants can also be called costume attendants, and the U.S. Bureau of Labor Statistics (BLS) predicts that employment opportunities for costume attendants will increase as fast as the average over the 2018-2028 decade.
+Data from the BLS shows that costume attendants earned a mean annual salary of $46,010 in May 2018.

 Wardrobe specialists maintain the clothes and accessories used for a film, TV show, dance, opera or theater production.
 They need knowledge of sewing, textiles and computer-aided design, and can gain these skills through a postsecondary degree program and internship.
-Jobs in this field range from entry-level to management positions, and costume attendants will see a faster-than-average increase in jobs through the year 2024.
+Jobs in this field range from entry-level to management positions, and costume attendants will see an average increase in jobs through the year 2028.